kdhallu/TODO-with-Angular/README.md

 # TODO-with-Angular

-Created a TODO app using angular.T
+Created a TODO app using AngularJS